wmichalak/product_category_classifier/readme.md

 The purpose of this project is to classify the category of clothing shown in an image as:
 Dresses, Tops, Jeans, Skirts, Rompers, Shoes, Bags, Jewelry, Swimwear, Intimates, Others.

-For this project I will used a multilabel CNN classifier based in the Keras API.
+For this project I will used a multilabel CNN classifier using the Keras API.

 The project consists of 8 parts:
 1. Acquiring the test data and assigning labels based on the description.
 2. Acquire a train / validation dataset to learn coefficients of the CNN.
-3. Define image prepreprocessing
+3. Define image pre-preprocessing
 4. Define the CNN structure
 5. Train the CNN
 6. Assessing performance of the model